DH2018-FindC/FindC/README.md

 # Technical Description
 Our application is implemented in **React** on the front end, using **React Router** for routing.
 We use this library for making a responsive web application

 We connect and store data points to Google's **Firebase** to ensure quick connection speed to insert pieces of data.

+We connect to **Google Cloud Geocoding API** to get quick address latitude and longitude locations

 We use **LeafletJS**, which uses OpenStreetMap under the hood, for customizability and speed.
 OpenStreetMap is used online on a lot of websites, so the images may be stored in the cache to make the application load faster.